Skip to content

 1. Initialize: Create the compute variable with initial value

-2. Execute: Run the body, logging reversible operations on the compute variable
+2. Execute: Run the body, logging reversible operations

 3. Capture: The last expression becomes the return value